capnspacehook/whalewall/README.md

 Whalewall uses Docker labels for configuration:

 - `whalewall.enabled` is used to enable or disable firewall rules for a container.
-If this rule is not present and set to `true` for a container whalewall will not create any firewall rules for it.
+If this label is not present and set to `true` for a container, whalewall will not create any firewall rules for it.
 - `whalewall.rules` specifies the firewall rules for a container.
 If this label is not specified but `whalewall.enabled=true` is, no traffic will be allowed to or from the container (unless another container has an output rule for this container).